heygrady/blog/apps/blog-app/src/pages/posts/2017-07-03-enable-linting.md

 }
 ```

 At this point we can run our linter.
-If you are using an editor like [Atom](https://atom.io/) you should install the [eslint package](https://atom.io/packages/eslint) to see linting errors in your editor.
-This is preferred to using an eslint watch option.
+If you are using an editor like [Atom](https://atom.io/) you should install the [ESLint package](https://atom.io/packages/eslint) to see linting errors in your editor.
+This is preferred to using an ESLint watch option.

 ```bash
 # this should show some errors